kaelzhang/ctrip-apollo/README.md

 # ctrip-apollo

-The most delightful and handy Node.js client for Ctrip [apollo](https://github.com/ctripcorp/apollo) configuration service, which
+The most delightful and handy Node.js client for Ctrip's [apollo](https://github.com/ctripcorp/apollo) configuration service, which

 - **Provides easy-to-use APIs** that just leave everything else to `ctrip-apollo`
 - **Implements update notifications** by using HTTP long polling, and handles all kinds of network errors.